Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Glencoe

 Drive around Scotland for only a few wee minutes and you will come across the word “glen”.
-Often used in the name of a town or a brand of whisky, the Gaelic term glen means deep valley and there are many of these to be found in Scotland.
+Often used in the name of a town or a brand of whisky, the Gaelic term glen means deep valley; many of these are found in Scotland.
 A 30-40 minute drive from our first mooring point of Banavie lies the small Scottish town of Glencoe.

 Our visit to Glencoe combined with a day of excellent weather, making the hills and valleys of the Glencoe area seem even more dominant than they otherwise might.
 As we drive to our final destination, the full beauty of the Scottish Highlands is clearly on show.